School Year 2019-20

 Due to our investment in creating new technology to transition key components of our work to an online format, we were well-positioned to make this switch quickly and efficiently.
 Spring 2020 was a learning experience for every school in the country as well as organizations like ours.
 While we look forward to being able to return to schools, we’re eager to launch more online tools we have in development so we can reach those schools where they are, whether that’s in person or online, and have a positive impact on their students.

 That’s a core part of our plans for the upcoming school year.
 We’ve added new components to our web application, HILL Online.
 We’re ready to pilot Roadmap, our new online needs assessment application, as well as introduce more of our schools to Continuum, the online data meeting process which we piloted in school year 19-20.
 And we now have Expertise, an eLearning platform that allows people to access our professional development remotely.
 While there is still much uncertainty about the upcoming school year, we’re ready to continue supporting all of our schools with robust virtual delivery for as long as necessary.

-Our organization’s ability to continue operations is due in part to the generous donations of community members and foundations.
-We don’t take the challenge of teaching kids to read lightly: according the latest NAEP results, 64% of 4th graders fail to read at grade level each year and we know that we can help them.
+As a nonprofit, our organization’s ability to continue operations is due in part to the generous donations of community members and foundations.
+We don’t take the challenge of teaching kids to read lightly: according the latest NAEP results, 65% of 4th graders fail to read at grade level each year and we know that we can help them even if they aren’t in a physical classroom.
 Your support can have a tangible, meaningful impact on the lives of children in HILL schools.
-Donations can be made online or by contacting the HILL office at 1-888-860-0190.
+Donations can be made via our website or by contacting the HILL office at 1-888-860-0190.